Six Keys to Marketing Success for Dentists

 1. If you are not marketing, you are invisible.

 The days when they could rely solely on patient referrals to maintain their practice are long gone for most doctors.
-In order to achieve acceptable levels of profitability, most doctors must market their practice in order to generate a greater number of new patients, which brings us to this critical point: potential patients won’t find out about your practice unless you are letting them know about it.
+In order to achieve acceptable levels of profitability, most doctors must market their practice in order to generate a greater number of new patients, which brings us to this critical point: potential patients won’t find out about your practice unless you let them know about it.

 2. Getting to the first page of Google is only part of the Internet marketing process